Jonathan Michaux

 Citation

-This project was developed in Robotics and Optimization for Analysis of Human Motion (ROAHM) Lab at University of Michigan - Ann Arbor.
+This project was developed in Robotics and Optimization for Analysis of Human Motion (ROAHM) Lab at the University of Michigan - Ann Arbor.

 @article{michaux2024sparrows,